-Pahalgam is the traditional base camp from where the Yatra normally begin.
-Travelling by road from the rest of India, one reaches Jammu first from where Pahalgam is approximately 315 kilometers.
-One can either opt to reach Pahalgam by road or fly from Jammu to Srinagar before travelling a distance of 96 kilometers further to reach Pahalgam base camp.
+Pahalgam is the traditional base camp from where the Yatra normally begins.
+Traveling by road from the rest of India, one reaches Jammu first from where Pahalgam is approximately 315 kilometers.
+One can either opt to reach Pahalgam by road or fly from Jammu to Srinagar before traveling a distance of 96 kilometers further to reach Pahalgam base camp.

 How to Plan Amarnath Yatra by Helicopter

 Amarnath Yatra by Helicopter from Neelgrath (Baltal) to Panjtarni:

 Devotees can board the helicopter for the shrine from the Neelgrath helipad.
 The journey normally begins after 9:00 Am (Depending on climate conditions) and it merely takes 10 minutes to reach Panjtarni, situated 5 km from the holy site.
 Devotees are advised to reach the helipad on time and wear thick woolen clothes before getting on the helicopter.